SidinGit/yt-keyword-navigator/README.md

 ## Usage

-1. Navigate to any YouTube video that has captions (automatic or uploaded).
+1. Navigate to any YouTube video and turn on the English captions (automatic or uploaded).
 2. Click the **YouTube Keyword Jump** icon in the toolbar.
 3. In the popup:
    - Type the word you want to find.